zmike/zmike.github.io/_posts/2021-03-25-layin-that-pipe.md

    5, DrawElements ( 1 VBO| 8 UBO|  8 Tex) w/ no state change,                  583, 38.4%
   ```

 Nothing too incredible.
-Modern CPUs with a discrete GPU should be pulling upwards of 15,000k draws/s, and 10% of that is sort of okay.jpg.
+Modern CPUs with a discrete GPU should be pulling upwards of 15,000k draws/s, and hitting 10% of that is sort of okay.jpg.

 ## Pipe Faster!
 But what if I implemented my Mesa multidraw extensions in Lavapipe?